MTRNord/knowledge-search/README.md

 ## Commit Guideline

 Please use [conventional commits](https://www.conventionalcommits.org).
-You can use the pre-commit script to ensure you do use conventional commits by running `pre-commit install --hook-type commit-msg` after [installing pre-commit](https://pre-commit.com/#install).
+You can use the pre-commit script to ensure you do use conventional commits by running `pre-commit install -t prepare-commit-msg -t commit-msg` after [installing pre-commit](https://pre-commit.com/#install).